Royal Palace of Brussels: Large Anteroom

-The Large Anteroom was used under King William I of the Netherlands as the Throne Room.
+The Large Anteroom was used under William I of the Netherlands as the Throne Room.
 Its decoration is therefore loaded with many political symbols relating to the United Kingdom of the Netherlands.
 Produced by the sculptors François Rude and Jean-Louis van Geel around 1826, the frieze running all around the room thus represents the four main economic activities of the country (Trade, Navigation, Industry and Agriculture) and the four virtues of good governance (Abundance, Prudence, Armed force and Peace).
-The frieze was reworked under King Leopold II to include his cipher and the coat of arms of Belgium.
+The frieze was reworked under Leopold II to include his cipher and the coat of arms of Belgium.

 Above the door leading to the Grand Staircase, a bas-relief depicts two female figures holding hands above a crowned lion and holding a sword and a bundle of arrows.
 It is a representation of the union of the Northern Provinces (holding a rudder) and the Southern Provinces (holding a cornucopia) under the aegis of the House of Orange-Nassau (represented by the lion).
 It is therefore the last true Dutch symbol present in the palace, as the lion is still the one depicted on the coat of arms of the Netherlands.
 There are also in this room two paintings by the English portraitist George Dawe representing the young Prince Leopold of Saxe-Coburg-Gotha and Princess Charlotte of Wales at the time of their wedding.

 'Il Pensieroso' Room or Square Room

 The 'Il Pensieroso' Room or Square Room takes its former name from the mantelpiece clock with a bronze reproduction of Michelangelo's Il Pensieroso ("The Thinker"), which adorns the fireplace.
-This space is also used as a chapel in the event of the death of a member of the Belgian Royal Family.
+This space is also used as a chapel in the event of the death of a member of the Belgian royal family.

 Hall of Mirrors

 Requested by Leopold II from Henri Maquet as a tribute to his Congo colony, the Hall of Mirrors contains many elements reminiscent of its primary vocation: exotic plant decorations, lion figures, copper sconces (and not gilding, the Congo being very rich in copper mines) and especially terrestrial globes depicting Africa in the pediments above the chimneys.
-The architect and the king having died a few months apart, King Albert I decided not to pursue his uncle's plans and to have mirrors installed between the columns instead of the allegorical paintings initially planned.
+The architect and the king having died a few months apart, Albert I decided not to pursue his uncle's plans and to have mirrors installed between the columns instead of the allegorical paintings initially planned.

 At that time, the barrel ceiling remained unfinished and only covered with a layer of stucco.
 It was not until 2004 that, at the request of Queen Paola, the artist Jan Fabre installed there a work called Heaven of Delight made up of more than a million beetle elytra in order to reflect the light with a metallic green tint.
 Despite the artist's conviction for sexual offences, the palace decided to keep his creation.
 The room is mainly used today for the reception of letters of credence from ambassadors posted in Brussels.